repyfi/repyfi-cli/README.md

 3: This text will be repeated three times with a counter 🦄
 ```

+## Installation

+RepeatCLI is not yet available in any package manager and there are no compiled versions 😮‍💨.
+So you have to compile manually.

 ## Usage

 RepeatCLI is a CLI application, this means that the **application must be executed from the [Terminal](https://en.wikipedia.org/wiki/Terminal_emulator)**.